-The electronic structure was calculated using density functional theory (DFT) with the Vienna ab initio simulation package (VASP).\cite{kresse_efficient_1996,kresse1996efficiency,kresse1993ab} For structural properties, the strongly constrained and appropriately normed (SCAN)\cite{sun_strongly_2015} functional was used.
-Additionally, the electronic properties were computed using the Heyd-Scuseria-Ernzerhof (HSE06)\cite{10.1063/1.1564060,krukau_influence_2006} functional with a mixing parameter of 0.32.
+The electronic structure was calculated using density functional theory (DFT) with the Vienna ab initio simulation package (VASP).\cite{kresse_efficient_1996,kresse1996efficiency,kresse1993ab} For structural properties, full optimisation, the strongly constrained and appropriately normed (SCAN)\cite{sun_strongly_2015} functional was initially used.
+Additionally, for atomic relaxation and electronic properties, the Heyd-Scuseria-Ernzerhof (HSE06)\cite{10.1063/1.1564060,krukau_influence_2006} functional was used with a mixing parameter of 0.32.
 A gamma sampling scheme for the Brillouin zone was used, with a 0.03 (0.025) 1/Å separation for structural (electronic) calculations and 600 eV as the plane wave cutoff energy.
-The projected augmented wave (PAW) pseudopotential \cite{blochl_projector_1994} was employed with the following valence configurations: \textit{d}$^{10}$\textit{s}$^{2}$\textit{p}$^{1}$ for indium, \textit{d}$^{10}$\textit{s}$^{2}$\textit{p}$^{1}$ for gallium, \textit{s}$^{2}$\textit{p}$^{1}$ for aluminium, and \textit{s}$^{2}$\textit{p}$^{4}$ for oxygen.
+The projected augmented wave (PAW) pseudopotential \cite{blochl_projector_1994} was employed with the following valence configurations: \textit{d}$^{10}$\textit{s}$^{2}$\textit{p}$^{1}$ for gallium, \textit{s}$^{2}$\textit{p}$^{1}$ for aluminium, and \textit{s}$^{2}$\textit{p}$^{4}$ for oxygen.

 The structures were relaxed until the maximum force components reached a value less than 0.01 eV/Å, with an energy convergence threshold set to $10^{-6}$ eV for all supercell calculations.
+Both $\theta$-\ch{Al2O3} and $\beta$-\ch{Ga2O3} crystallize in the monoclinic space group C2/m, with 20-atom conventional unit cells \cite{ahman_reinvestigation_1996}.
+In both compounds, trivalent Al or Ga cations occupy octahedral and tetrahedral sites.
 The interfaces were constructed using a periodic supercell along the out-of-plane direction, with no vacuum.
 We refer to this construction as the superlattice structures.
+The in-plane lattice constants of the films are fixed to those of the substrate.

-Different orientations and the most stable terminations were considered, namely \(100\), \(010\), \(001\), \(\bar{2}01\).
-In the cases of \(100\) and \(001\) orientations there are two possible terminations.
-The most stable are \(100\)B and \(001\)B. (Superlattice structures are shown in the supporting information).
+Different orientations and the most stable terminations were considered, namely (100), (010), (001), ($\bar{2}$01).
+In the cases of (100) and (001) orientations, there are two possible terminations.
+The most stable are (100)B and (001)B. (Superlattice structures are shown in the supporting information).
 Only symmetric and non-polar terminations were considered.
-The thickness of each layer of the superlattice structures (film: \ch{Al2O3}, and substrate: \ch{Ga2O3}) was set to ensure that the electron density in the middle of the layer is the same as the bulk reference.
+The thickness of each layer of the superlattice structures (film: \ch{Al2O3}, and substrate: \ch{Ga2O3}) was set to ensure that the electron density in the middle of the layer is the same as in the bulk reference.